How Much to Rewire a House?

 But what's external wiring used for mostly?

-This is often for the use of security systems, external lighting, CCTV, and automated doors (such as garage doors or garden gates).
+This is often for the use of security systems, outdoor lighting, CCTV, and automated doors (such as garage doors or garden gates).

 The cost for external wiring is usually around £250 for a simple security light set-up and can increase to £500 if used for a CCTV set-up or to extend the electrical coverage to a garage or outside building.